edufelip/amazing-note/README.md

 * Google Identity Services (Android sign-in via Credential Manager + Google ID)
 * JUnit and Mockito for unit tests

+Key recent changes
+- One shared SQLDelight database instance is used by UI and sync to avoid state drift.
+- Logout or account switch clears the local DB and Firestore offline cache so notes are not visible across sessions.
+- Sync can run in push-only mode (local → remote): only dirty local changes are uploaded, and remote is not merged back.
+- Firestore `createdAt`/`updatedAt` are stored as Timestamp; push-only preserves `updatedAt` to keep list order stable.
+- Swipe-to-delete removed; delete/restore are explicit actions.
+- Notes list uses a single simple scroll; section labels (Today/This week/This month/Earlier) are not sticky.

 ## Installation
 Clone this repository and import into **Android Studio**
 ```bash